FirelightWP/easy-fancybox/readme.txt

 1. Show ImageBrowser: unchecked
 1. Add hidden images: checked

-**C.** Optional: add a new CSS rule to your theme stylesheet to hide the page browsing links below the gallery thumbnail:
+**C.** Optional: install [Custom CSS](http://wordpress.org/extend/plugins/safecss/) and add a new CSS rule to hide the page browsing links below the gallery thumbnail:
 `
-.ngg-navigation{display:none}
+.ngg-navigation {
+display:none;
+}
 `
-&nbsp;

 = Can I display web pages or HTML files in a FancyBox overlay? =

 Yes.
-Place a link with either `class="fancybox-iframe"` or `class="fancybox iframe"` (notice the space instead of the hyphen) to any web page or .htm(l) file in your content.&nbsp;
+Place a link with either `class="fancybox-iframe"` or `class="fancybox iframe"` (notice the space instead of the hyphen) to any web page or .htm(l) file in your content.

 NOTE: The difference between these two classes ('-' or space) is in size of the overlay window.
 Try it out and use the one that works best for you :)